Platform Ansible Installation [Quick Start]

 For common questions about databases, licensing, upgrades, and more, see the Quick Start FAQ.

-Next Steps
+Next Steps After Ansible Installation

-After verifying that all services are healthy:
+After all services are healthy:

 1. Complete the Onboarding Wizard to configure repositories and security.